ballet/ballet/_sources/contributor_guide.rst.txt

    Starting new feature...DONE

 This will create a new Python module within the project's "contrib" directory to hold your feature.
-It will also try to create and checkeout a new topic branch [#]_ for you to work on your feature.
+It will also try to create and checkout a new topic branch [#]_ for you to work on your feature.

 .. [#] The automatic branching requires that you are currently on the default branch and have a clean index.